The George, Dublin: History

 For many years it was the only large gay venue in the city, however the improved economy and liberalisation of Irish attitudes to homosexuality in the 1990s resulted in a diversification of the Dublin gay scene.
 This somewhat reduced the club's prominence, although it is still a central fixture of gay nightlife in the city.
-It retains an iconic status in spite of competition from newer gay venues, such as Pantibar on Capel Street and formerly The Dragon, also on South Great George's Street and The Front Lounge on Parliament Street, with both closing as gay venues since 2015.
+It retains an iconic status in spite of competition from newer gay venues, such as Pantibar on Capel Street and formerly The Dragon, also on South Great George's Street and The Front Lounge on Parliament Street, with both closing as gay venues since 2015, and The Front Lounge having new management and being renamed Street 66 which continues to be a safe space for the community.

 The original and smallest part of The George, referred to as 'Bridie's Bar', is a quiet bar frequented by an older crowd.
 Next door, the club venue extends over two floors and regularly stages popular drag shows as well as personal appearances by Irish and international acts.
 It is also home to some of Ireland's best-known drag queens such as Shirley Temple Bar, Veda Beaux Reves, Davina Devine, Mizza, and Dolly Grip, drag king Phil T. Gorgeous, as well as a host of other drag acts.
 The venue boasts a drag act 'almost' every night apart from Fridays when the crowd are entertained by gogo-style dancers.
 The drag shows are "Win, Lose or Drag!" on Mondays, "The Dolly Grip Experience" on Tuesdays, "Witchy Wednesday" on Wednesdays, "Thirsty Thursday" on Thursdays, "Saturgay Karaoke" on Saturdays, & "Bingo with Shirley Temple Bar" on Sundays.

 In June 2008, on the evening of the Dublin's LGBTQ Pride festival, a hoax caller said he planted a bomb at the venue.
 The Gardaí evacuated the venue at 11pm until the all clear was given 90 minutes later.
 The festivities then resumed to normal.